RobinVanhove/SubSync/README.md

 # SubSync
-A tool for automaticaly synchronizing .SRT subtitle files with matching video files.
+A tool for synchronizing .SRT subtitle files with matching video files automatically, using voice recognition.